Matthew Stevens: 2010/2011

-Stevens made a promising start to the 2010–11 season by qualifying for the Shanghai Masters with a 5–2 victory over Anda Zhang.
-In the first round, he defeated Liang Wenbo 5–3, and he caused another upset in the last 16 by beating Shaun Murphy 5–2.
-He played Ali Carter in the quarter-finals, but lost 4–5 on the final black despite an earlier lead of 4–1.

-He continued his solid form by reaching the quarter-finals at the Welsh Open, where he qualified by defeating Anthony Hamilton 4–2.
-He whitewashed number 5 seed Shaun Murphy 4–0 in the last 32, and in the last 16 he beat fellow Welshman and close friend Ryan Day 4–3.
-Stevens was drawn against John Higgins in the quarter-finals, but was edged out 3–5.
-Despite these performances, he was still not ranked in the top 16, so did not automatically qualify for the World Championship; in the fifth round of qualifying, he overcame Fergal O'Brien 10–9 on the final black to qualify for the first time since 2008.
-He was eliminated by Mark Allen in the first round of the main draw, losing four consecutive frames after leading 9–6.
-He then won the 2011 Championship League, beating Mark Williams 3–1 in the semi-final, and Shaun Murphy 3–1 in the final, to qualify for the Premier League.
+In the 2010–11 season, Stevens reached the quarter-finals of both the Shanghai Masters, losing to Ali Carter 4–5 on the final black, and at the Welsh Open, where he exited following a defeat by Higgins.
+He was not ranked in the top 16, so did not automatically qualify for the World Championship; in the fifth round of qualifying, he overcame Fergal O'Brien 10–9 on the final black to qualify for the first time since 2008.
+He was eliminated by Allen in the first round of the main draw, losing four consecutive frames after leading 9–6.
+He then won the 2011 Championship League, beating Williams 3–1 in the semi-final, and Murphy 3–1 in the final, to qualify for the Premier League.

 His performances during the season were enough to see Stevens return to the elite top 16 in the world rankings for the first time since 2006, meaning he would no longer need to play qualifying matches to reach the main stage of the ranking events.